ampere-solution/ollama-chat/README.md

 ![Ollama-chat](ollama-chat.png)

-# Run Demo using Local Hostnames
+# Run Demo using Local Hostnames (Optional. if you don't have DNS Names and want to use local hostnames)

 #### 1. Install the Lighter Display Manager for Ubuntu Desktop.
 There are many of diferent desktop environment which you can choose to install for the ubuntu Desktop.
 Here I choose